Bill Text: CA SB1006 | 2023-2024 | Regular Session | Amended

 (b) For purposes of this section, the following definitions apply:

-(1) “Grid-enhancing technologies” means hardware and software that dynamically increases the capacity of electrical lines and improves the efficiency, reliability, and safety of the grid.
+(1) “Grid-enhancing technologies” means hardware and software that increases the capacity of electrical lines and improves the efficiency, reliability, and safety of the grid.
 Grid-enhancing technologies include, but are not limited to, dynamic line rating systems, advanced power flow control systems, and topology optimization software.

 (2) “Reconductored with advanced conductors” means replacing the existing electric conductor with a conductor that has a direct current electrical resistance at least 10 percent lower than existing conductors of a similar diameter on the system and may include rebuilding support structures or other associated facilities.